KyleMayes/vulkanalia/tutorial/book/src/presentation/window_surface.md

 let surface = instance.create_win32_surface_khr(&info, None).unwrap();
 ```

-The process is similar for other platforms like Linux, where [`vk::KhrXcbSurfaceExtension::create_xcb_surface_khr`](https://docs.rs/vulkanalia/latest/vulkanalia/vk/trait.KhrXcbSurfaceExtension.html#method.create_xcb_surface_khr) takes an XCB connection and window as creation details with X11.
+The process is similar for other platforms like Linux, where `create_xcb_surface_khr` takes an XCB connection and window as creation details with X11.

 The `vk_winit::create_surface` function performs exactly this operation with a different implementation for each platform.
 We'll now integrate it into our program.
 Add a call to the function in `App::create` right before we pick a physical device.